Tips for Suede & Nubuck

 • Suede/nubuck darkens when wet and lightens as it dries.

 • After drying, the suede becomes rougher in texture.
 The surface needs a dry brushing to restore its original softness.
-Although people often think that this damages the material, this can simply be done with a stiff brush.
+Although people often think this will damage the material, it can be easily done with a stiff brush.
 Do the cleaning yourself with a soft brush.

 1. Preparation